joshijayesh/conplyent/docs/source/server/main.rst

 * cwd -- Current working directory of the server.

+* mkdir -- Creates a directory on the server.

+* mkdirs -- Creates directories recursively on the server.

 * rm -- Remove files and folders in the server. (would require elevation for certain directories)

 * rdfile -- Reads the contents of a file.